- Why Research

 Drs.
 Feinman and Montgomery are conducting studies prompted by the recent discovery that the gut microbiome, consisting of tens of trillions of bacteria, contributes to the variability in immune response to cancer therapies.
 They hope to determine whether distinct gut microbial communities increase the efficacy of chemotherapies by re-activating the immune system to eradicate TNBC tumor cells.

-In their BCRF research, Drs.
+In their BCRF-supported research, Drs.
 Feinman and Montgomery will correlate changes in the composition of the gut microbiome with anti-tumor immune response in newly diagnosed TNBC patients before, during, and after standard neoadjuvant chemotherapy.

 Dr. Rena Feinman is an Associate Scientist in the Department of Research and Member of the John Theurer Cancer Center at Hackensack University Medical Center.
 She received her PhD in the Department of Microbiology at the New York University School of Medicine and pursued her postdoctoral fellowship at Memorial Sloan Kettering Cancer Center.